TOP

 Vine Revival, 2020 Update

 The Vine Revival project was made real in 2014 with the release of the inaugural vintage of Terre de Gneiss.
-The brainchild of Christelle Guibert and Vincent Caillé (pictured below) of Domaine Le Fay d’Homme, the concept was simple yet inspired; first, take 1 hectare of vines, owned by Christelle but tended by Vincent (with some help from Christelle) using solely organic methods, pick the fruit by hand (not as common as you might imagine in Muscadet, but many of the top vignerons stick with it), press it and vinify the juice in a 16-hectolitre concrete egg.
+The brainchild of Christelle Guibert and Vincent Caillé (pictured) of Domaine Le Fay d’Homme, the concept was simple yet inspired; first, take 1 hectare of vines, owned by Christelle but tended by Vincent (with some help from Christelle) using solely organic methods, pick the fruit by hand (not as common as you might imagine in Muscadet, but many of the top vignerons stick with it), press it and vinify the juice in a 16-hectolitre concrete egg.
 Then, using Christelle’s expert knowledge of the wine scene particularly in London, sell it – in magnums, wherever possible – to some of the best wine addresses going.

 Vincent Caillé, Vine Revival